 Pricing: GetEmail offers a free plan.
 If you'd like to search for more than 10 email addresses a month, though, you'll need to upgrade.
 Paid plans range from $49 to $399 a month.

 With Voila Norbert, users can find email addresses for top decision-makers and fill their sales pipelines with qualified leads.
 Once emails are found, Voila Norbert will verify them to make sure they're valid addresses.
 The tool also includes a Gmail add-on that "supercharges email productivity."
 Voila Norbert is available via web app, Chrome extension, and flexible API.

-Pricing: To find email addresses, Voila Nobert will cost you between $39 and $399 a month, billed annually.
+Pricing: To find email addresses, Voila Nobert will cost you between $49 and $499 a month, billed monthly, or from $39 to $399, if billed annually.
 To verify email addresses, you'll need to pay as you go.
 Verification packages start at $150 and allow users to verify up to 50,000 email addresses.

 Snov.io is a complete sales CRM and email marketing platform that also happens to have a built-in email finder.
 As such, it's a great tool for sales reps who want to identify contact information, store said information in a system of record, and then use said information to contact leads and close deals—all without having to switch between multiple apps.
 As far as email search abilities go, Snov.io allows users to find emails via individual name, company name, and company domain.
 It also has an email verification feature to ensure deliverability.

 Pricing: Snov.io runs on a credits system, where users spend credits to do specific tasks.
 The free plan comes with 150 monthly credits.
 For more, you'll need to subscribe to a paid account, which will run you somewhere between $30 and $3,999 a month, billed annually.